 When you adopt, you save a loving animal by making them part of your life and open up shelter space for another animal in need.

-Valley River Humane Society (VRHS) was founded in 1969 as the Cherokee Humane Society.
-The initial Shelter and Thrift Store were located on county property at the old landfill on Fairview Road in Marble.
-In 1997, VRHS received $250,000 from the estate of Lillian Clifford which was used to purchase 12.5 acres in Marble off Hwy 74 and build the present Shelter facility.
+Valley River Humane Society is a non-profit volunteer organization with the primary goal of reducing the number of homeless animals in our community.
+Founded in 1969 as the Cherokee Humane Society, and located on county property at the old landfill on Fairview Road in Marble, NC, VRHS received $250,000 from the estate of Lillian Clifford in 1997, which allowed us to purchase 12.5 acres in Marble, off Hwy 74 and build the present NO-KILL Shelter facility.